-You have made your website secure using all of the above steps but maybe hacker can find your mistakes in making your website secure and hack your website.
+You have made your website secure using all of the above steps but maybe hackers can find your mistakes in making your website secure and hack your website.

-To take backup of your site, you can use following plugins:
+To take a backup of your site, you can use one of the following best backup plugins:

-You can use all the techniques mentioned above to secure your WordPress site.
+You can use all the techniques mentioned above to increase the security of your WordPress website.
 It will take only a few minutes to implement on your site and you can make your website secure.